front-commerce/developers.front-commerce.com/source/docs/reference/graphql-module-definition.md

 GraphQL type definitions provided by this module.
 As a developer, this is a contract with the rest of your codebase.

-Type definitions must be [GraphQL schema language](https://graphql.org/learn/schema/) strings, and can be declared inline or loaded from a `.gql` file.
+Type definitions must be [GraphQL Schema Definition Language](https://graphql.org/learn/schema/) strings, and can be declared inline or loaded from a `.gql` file.

 You can create new types, add top level queries (by extending the `Query` type), mutations or extend types from other modules.